Positron3D/PositronConfig/README.md

 This will disable the endstop and use the IR (or other bed probe) for homing

-[^1]: The IR probe has proven unreliable, especially with glass beds.
-While it can be used for tramming or mesh compensation with a PCB bed, we still recommend homing with the endstop if possible.
+[^1]: The IR probe has generally proven unreliable with the glass beds.
+While it can be used for guided tramming or mesh compensation with a PCB bed, we still recommend homing with the endstop if possible.